openstack/octavia/doc/source/contributor/guides/dev-quick-start.rst

 Upon executing the above, log files should indicate that an amphora is deployed to house the load balancer, and that this load balancer is further modified to include a listener.
-The amphora should be visible to the octavia or admin tenant using the ``nova list`` command, and the listener should respond on the load balancer's IP on port 80 (with an error 503 in this case, since no pool or members have been defined yet—but this is usually enough to see that the Octavia load balancing system is working).
+The amphora should be visible to the octavia or admin tenant using the ``openstack server list`` command, and the listener should respond on the load balancer's IP on port 80 (with an error 503 in this case, since no pool or members have been defined yet—but this is usually enough to see that the Octavia load balancing system is working).
 For more information on configuring load balancing services as a tenant, please see the end-user quick-start guide and cookbook.

 Troubleshooting Tips